araujo88/BitLDC/README.md

 - In practice, the combination of personal data (name, birthdate, biometric data) should be standardized to ensure consistency in hash generation.
 - Care must be taken to securely handle and transmit personal data before hashing, to maintain the confidentiality and integrity of the information.
-- The system should be designed to minimize the exposure of personal data, only using the combined hash for identification purposes within the BitDC protocol.
+- The system should be designed to minimize the exposure of personal data, only using the combined hash for identification purposes within the BitLDC protocol.
 - This structure is designed to ensure privacy and security while being verifiable on the Bitcoin's distributed ledger.
-- The actual implementation may require adjustments based on the technical constraints of the Bitcoin network and the specific requirements of the BitDC protocol.
+- The actual implementation may require adjustments based on the technical constraints of the Bitcoin network and the specific requirements of the BitLDC protocol.

 ### A high level example in Python

-Creating a high-level Python implementation for the BitDC Protocol involves simulating various components of the system, such as the creation of BitDC identities, the proof of life and death certification processes, verifier management, and the consensus mechanism.
+Creating a high-level Python implementation for the BitLDC Protocol involves simulating various components of the system, such as the creation of BitLDC identities, the proof of life and death certification processes, verifier management, and the consensus mechanism.
 Since this is a conceptual implementation, we'll focus on the core logic and structure rather than the detailed technical aspects like cryptographic functions or actual integration with the Bitcoin network.

-Let's outline the key components and then provide a Python script that simulates the basic operations of the BitDC Protocol:
+Let's outline the key components and then provide a Python script that simulates the basic operations of the BitLDC Protocol:

 ### Key Components:
-1. **BitDC Identity Creation**: Generating unique identifiers for individuals based on their hashed personal data.
+1. **BitLDC Identity Creation**: Generating unique identifiers for individuals based on their hashed personal data.
 2. **Proof of Life Transactions**: Simulating life verification transactions.
 3. **Death Certification Process**: Handling the submission and verification of death certifications.
 4. **Verifier Management**: Adding, removing, and managing verifiers.